 Less Than Significant Impact/No Changes or New Information.
 Countywide, the CWP PEIR evaluates the potential environmental impact of the development of 15,355 housing units.
-This compares to the 9,786 housing unit opportunities identified in the proposed Housing Element.
-The overall development is well within the overall capacity evaluated in the CWP, but the distribution of housing units identified would exceed the CWP housing growth projected in the East Desert region and some subareas of the other regions (see Table 10, PEIR Growth Projections vs 2021-2029 Housing Element Inventory).
+This compares to the 9,277 housing unit opportunities identified in the proposed Housing Element.
+The overall development is well within the overall capacity evaluated in the CWP, but the distribution of housing units identified would exceed the CWP housing growth projected in the East Desert region and some subareas of the other regions (see Table 10, PEIR Growth Projections vs 2021-2029 Housing Element Inventory, Unincorporated Communities).
 None of the development opportunities identified in the Housing Element would require a General Plan Amendment or zoning change.
 New housing to meet the RHNA would comply with the development standards and housing densities for each designation on which the CWP and CWP PEIR is based.

-In the Valley region, the Montclair SOI, Fontana SOI, Mentone CPA, and San Bernardino SOI exceed their CWP projections by 206, 476, 745, and 306 residential units, respectively.
+In the Valley region, the Montclair SOI, Fontana SOI, Mentone CPA, and San Bernardino SOI exceed their CWP projections by 152, 345, 191, and 138 residential units, respectively.
 Development projects in these areas would consist mainly of infill development that-per land use designations and provisions of the San Bernardino County Development Code-would generally reflect surrounding land uses and would be expected to reflect the size, character, and scale of surrounding uses.
 For this reason, impacts to scenic vistas, scenic routes and highways, and existing community character and visual appearance would be minor and highly location specific.
 And, as noted, development would be in conformance with local zoning and other regulations that govern scenic quality.

 The North Desert region contains vast stretches of undeveloped desert landscapes that, due to a general lack of development, trees, and other visual obstructions, feature countless panoramic, long-range views.
 The North Desert region features several County-designated scenic routes and highways eligible as state scenic highways, but no state-designated scenic highways.
-The type of residential development anticipated in areas of this region that exceed their CWP projections, mainly in Helendale and the Victorville SOI, is rural living that would not allow the type or density of growth that would affect scenic views and scenic routes and highways.
+The type of residential development anticipated in areas of this region that exceed their CWP projections, mainly in Helendale (540 units) and the Victorville SOI (98 units), is rural living that would not allow the type or density of growth that would affect scenic views and scenic routes and highways.
 Additionally, allowed development capacity would generally follow existing development patterns and would not affect the visual character of the area.
+The Helendale opportunities are primarily on vacant sites that are currently surrounded by development.
 Development would be in conformance with local zoning and other regulations that govern scenic quality.